ServBay Documentation: Manage Databases with Adminer

 button.

 ServBay also supports PostgreSQL.
-In Adminer, you’ll need to select the "PostgreSQL" system type.
+In Adminer, select "PostgreSQL" as the system type.

 - Open your browser and go to the Adminer URL (